 In recent years, the Lancaster County Sheriff's Office has continued its tradition of emphasizing the importance of training and education.
 The office has successfully sought and recruited college graduates as the primary applicant pool and conducts an extensive program of in-service training for deputies.
 The office developed a Statement of Mission, Values and Goals and an excellent Standard Operating Procedures manual.
 The Sheriff's Office has excelled, in particular, in policy and practice pertaining to the investigation of child sexual assault and domestic violence cases.
 Service and enforcement of Protection Orders and investigation of child abuse and neglect are paramount in our service to the community.

 The Lancaster County Sheriff's Office prides itself on supplying state-of-the-art equipment for its deputies, from mobile data computers in cruisers to computer mapping for crime analysis.
-The Sheriff's Office has a state-wide reputation for excellence and has provided technical assistance and instructional materials on various topics to sheriffs throughout the State of Nebraska.
+The Sheriff's Office has a state-wide reputation for excellence and has provided technical assistance and instructional materials on various topics to law enforcement throughout the United States.

 The Office of Sheriff of Lancaster County has been held by a number of exemplary citizens of the community since 1861, but its accomplishments have been made possible only through the dedication and hard work of the deputy sheriffs and civilian employees who have served the Sheriff's Office with honor.
 These men and women have committed themselves to public service, sometimes at considerable peril, and have distinguished themselves by innumerable acts of courage, integrity, intelligence, and determination.
 Their contribution to the quality of life enjoyed by the citizens of Lancaster County cannot be overstated.

 Currently, the Lancaster County Sheriff's Office is comprised of five divisions:

 - Court Services